Fission-fragment rocket: Rotating fuel reactor

-The efficiency of the system is surprising; specific impulses of greater than 100,000s are possible using existing materials.
+The efficiency of the system is surprising; specific impulses of greater than 100,000 s are possible using existing materials.
 This is high performance, although the weight of the reactor core and other elements would make the overall performance of the fission-fragment system lower.
 Nonetheless, the system provides the sort of performance levels that would make an interstellar precursor mission possible.

 Dusty plasma

 A newer design proposal by Rodney L. Clark and Robert B. Sheldon theoretically increases efficiency and decreases complexity of a fission fragment rocket at the same time over the rotating fibre wheel proposal.
-In their design, nanoparticles of fissionable fuel (or even fuel that will naturally radioactively decay) are kept in a vacuum chamber subject to an axial magnetic field (acting as a magnetic mirror) and an external electric field.
+Their design uses nanoparticles of fissionable fuel (or even fuel that will naturally radioactively decay) of less than 100 nm diameter.
+The nanoparticles are kept in a vacuum chamber subject to an axial magnetic field (acting as a magnetic mirror) and an external electric field.
 As the nanoparticles ionize as fission occurs, the dust becomes suspended within the chamber.
 The incredibly high surface area of the particles makes radiative cooling simple.
 The axial magnetic field is too weak to affect the motions of the dust particles but strong enough to channel the fragments into a beam which can be decelerated for power, allowed to be emitted for thrust, or a combination of the two.

-With exhaust velocities of 3% - 5% the speed of light and efficiencies up to 90%, the rocket should be able to achieve over 1,000,000 sec Isp.
+With exhaust velocities of 3% - 5% the speed of light and efficiencies up to 90%, the rocket should be able to achieve an Isp of over 1,000,000 seconds.
+By further injecting the fission fragment exhaust with a neutral gas akin to an afterburner setup, the resulting heating and interaction can result in a higher, tunable thrust and specific impulse.
+For realistic designs, some calculations estimate thrusts on the range of 4.5 kN at around 32,000 seconds Isp, or even 40 kN at 5,000 seconds Isp.